Aethylred/puppet-puppet5/README.md

 It is recommended that the class is installed using the following patterns.

-## Using the Puppetlabs repositories
+## Using the Puppetlabs Repositories

 ```puppet
 class{'puppet5::repos':